island-rush/K2/README.md

 - DB_USERNAME = database user
 - DB_PASSWORD = database password

-Inserting the database tables and creating/deleting games can be accomplished from the /courseDirector page.
+Inserting the database tables must be done manually through either command line interface, or usually MySQL Workbench.
+Run the ./db_reset.sql script to accomplish this before all other tasks.
+Creating/deleting games can be accomplished from the ./courseDirector page.
 Login from the homepage with the creditionals used in the env variables.
-The password used when creating a game is the password used by teachers to login to their /admin page.
+The password used when creating a game is the password used by teachers to login to their ./admin page.
 Teachers are able activate/deactivate their games, as well as reset the game to have initial pieces on the board.

 ## Deployment

-Simply host this directory, create a mysql database, and correctly assign all env variables.
+Simply host this directory, create a mysql database, and correctly assign all env variables/hard-coded variables.

 Current Official Deployments have been automated and setup with [Azure](https://azure.microsoft.com/en-us/).